jbate/Node-Chat-App/README.md

-Node-Chat-App
+Node Chat App
 =============

-A Node.js chat app using socket.io
+A foray into Node.js and web sockets.
+This chat app uses the brilliantly useful socket.io

 Instructions
 ------------